Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 Tinea corporis, or ringworm, is a skin infection caused by a fungus.
-Tinea corporis is most common in school children and athletes.
+It usually affects the skin on your face, chest, or limbs.
+Tinea corporis is most common in children and athletes.

-- Antifungal medicine: This may be given as a cream or pill.
+- Antifungal medicine may be given as a cream or pill.
 Take the medicine until it is gone, even if it looks like your infection is gone sooner.

 Write down your questions so you remember to ask them during your visits.